PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part3.md

 There are lots and lots of `Events` that are constantly fired in JavaFX and the vast majority of them have no associated `EventHandler` and won't cause anything to happen.

-When you thing of a `Button` as a trigger, then there is one type of `Event` that is supremely important, the "OnAction" `Event`.  `OnAction` is fired when the user clicks and releases the mouse over the `Button`, or when the user hits <Enter> when the `Button` is "default" or has focus.
+When you think of a `Button` as a trigger, then there is one type of `Event` that is supremely important, the "OnAction" `Event`.  `OnAction` is fired when the user clicks and releases the mouse over the `Button`, or when the user hits the "Enter" key when the `Button` is "default" or has focus.
 In other words, when the `Button` is activated.

 The way to set up an `EventHandler` for the `OnAction` event is to call `Button.setOnAction()`.
 The single parameter for this method is an `EventHandler`.